 Normalization is the process of removing inter-element whitespace nodes (known as 'ignorable whitespace') or converting multiple consecutive whitespace characters in a PCDATA node into a single space character.
 You can read more about the filter in the XML Compare API documentation.

 It is important to note that, by default, when

 NormalizeSpace receives a

 characters() SAX event that contains only whitespace characters, it will ignore it, thus removing it from the input completely.
 In order for this behaviour to be changed to normalizing the characters rather than removing them, the containing element must be defined as containing mixed content.
 See the mixed content section for how this can be achieved.

-The W3C specification for XPath defines the
+The W3C specification for XPath

 normalize-space() string function that can be used in XSLT filters for normalizing space on a string.
 The

 NormalizeSpace filter follows this definition, except that it does not remove leading and trailing spaces because this can lead to the removal of significant whitespace characters.
 Consider the string highlighted in the following example:

 If the leading and trailing spaces were removed from this string, as would be the case if you were to use the

 normalize-space() function on it, there would no longer be spaces between words that appear in the bold and italic elements before and after it.